heathd/simple_redirector/README.md

 1. visit http://originsite.azurewebsites.net/setcookies/ to set cookies
 1. visit http://originsite.azurewebsites.net/readcookies/ to see that cookies have been set

+    ```
+    Cookie:
+    StrictCookie=This cookie was set with SameSite "Strict";
+    NoneCookie=This cookie was set with SameSite "None";
+    DefaultCookie=This cookie was not set with a SameSite policy;
+    LaxCookie=This cookie was set with SameSite "Lax"
+    ```

 1. run A locally:

     ```